macs3-project/MACS/docs/hmmratac.md

  instructions in [Choices of cutoff values](#choices-of-cutoff-values) on how to decide the three crucial parameters.

+### `--cutoff-analysis-steps`

+Steps for performing cutoff analysis.
+It will be used to decide which cutoff value should be included in the final report.
+Larger the value, higher resolution the cutoff analysis can be.
+The cutoff analysis function will first find the smallest and the largest foldchange score in the data, then break the range of foldchange score into `CUTOFF_ANALYSIS_STEPS` intervals.
+It will then use each foldchange score as cutoff to call peaks and calculate the total number of candidate peaks, the total basepairs of peaks, and the average length of peak in basepair.
+Please note that the final report ideally should include `CUTOFF_ANALYSIS_STEPS` rows, but in practice, if the foldchange cutoff yield zero peak, the row for that foldchange value won't be included.
+DEFAULT: 100

 ### `--hmm-type`

 We provide two types of emissions for the Hidden Markov Model -- the